kenpchess/PGNdbkp_master/README.md

     One such feature is if you choose "cancel" at the file-open dialog instead of selecting a PGN file, you will be presented with some nice built-in sample chess games to view.

+  * It should probably be noted that PGNdbkp runs more smoothly on MacOs than Windows primarily because 90% of the coding and debugging were done on MacOS.
+Also some features of PureBasic are implemented differently on the two platforms, which necessitated different coding approaches for the two platforms.

 ## Files